costinaioana18/Lab7Optional/README.md

 - Notifying a player it's his turn by printing a message.
 He is notified to wait for its turn, the same way.

 - Implementing a timekeeper thread.
-It count the game's running time in seconds and prints them on the screen when the game ends.
+It counts the game's running time in seconds and prints them on the screen when the game ends.
-If the game exceeds a certain time limit, it forces the game to stop.
+If the game exceeds a certain time limit, it will be forced to stop.

 - Implementing the Player abstract class and its subclasses in the following way: